Publishing Your Recipes

 Host both the feed and your .cook files, then add the feed URL to config/feeds.yaml with feed_type: web.

-Publishing with Static Site Generators
+Integrating with Existing Static Site Generators

 #!/bin/bash